 I can promise you, these whiskey Glazed Carrots and Brussels Sprouts are going to be a huge side dish win.
 Even the kids will gobble up these vegetables, and then ask for more.

-Looking For More Side Dishes?
+Looking For More Thanksgiving Side Dish Ideas?

 This addicting vegetable side dish is sure to become a family favorite!
 These tender vegetables tossed in our famous whiskey glaze are perfect for holidays or family dinners!